We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 They raise taxes and they get people to go along with it by targeting a segment of society that is defenseless and helpless.

-The itty pity children.
+The itty bitty children.

-And they target the evil in society, who are behaving in ways that liberals highly disapprove, i.e., smokers.
+And they target the evil in society who are behaving in ways that liberals highly disapprove, i.e., smokers.

-Uh only idiots inhale them, and not many do for very long.
+Only idiots inhale them, and not many do for very long.

-They are a relaxation uh uh experience, and they have a they have a total this is a whole different mindset with your uh uh cigar aficionado than than a you know cigarette smoker.
+And they have a total, there's a whole different mindset with your cigar aficionado than a cigarette smoker.

-If you want to smoke cigarettes, I'm not condemning anything, I'm just pointing out the difference here.
+If you want to smoke cigarettes, I'm not condemning anything.

-But I th I'm getting off the main point.
+But I'm getting off the main point.

 I am deviating from my main thrust.